 How can the Cape Town city centre be reconnected with the sea, overcoming the barriers of the Foreshore Freeways?

-CITYLIFT is a vision for Cape Town which proposes removing the elevated freeways, replacing it with an at-grade (ground level) road, and lifting the city grid over and above it towards the harbour.
-This would create a dense, vibrant, green new city district at the harbour’s edge, to act as a ‘grand urban balcony’ providing the public with views of the ocean and harbour, as well as Table Mountain.
+As part of a seasoned consortium of urbanists, designers, and economists, Our Future Cities collaborated on the CITYLIFT masterplan for the Foreshore area of Cape Town.
+The plan calls for the removal of the elevated freeways, their replacement with an at-grade road, and the lifting of the city grid over and above it towards the harbour.
+This would create a dense, vibrant, and green new city district at the harbour's edge, which would serve as a 'grand urban balcony' offering the public views of the ocean, harbour, and Table Mountain.

 “dropping the working freeway to the ground and then gradually lifting the city up over this”